Package 'Chromatograms'

 • filterPeaksData(): Filters numerical peaks data variables based on the specified numerical ranges parameter.
 This method returns the same input Chromatograms object, but the filtering step is added to the processing queue.
 The filtered data will be reflected when the user accesses peaksData.
 This function does not reduce the number of chromatograms in the object, but it removes the specified peaks data (e.g., "rtime" and "intensity" pairs) from the peaksData.

 In the case of a read-only backend, (such as the ChromBackendMzR), the replacement of the peaks data is not possible.
 The peaks data can be filtered, but the filtered data will not be saved in the backend.
-This means the original mzml files will not be affected by computations performed on the Chromatograms.
+This means the original mzML files will not be affected by computations performed on the Chromatograms.

 Author(s)